 Over the next year, the Copyright Office will conduct rulemaking proceedings to implement the regulations to make the Board operational.

-If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the authors, John A. Polito (San Francisco) or Rachel E. Fertig (Washington, DC), or any of the following lawyers from Morgan Lewis’s trademark/copyright team:
+If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the author, Rachel E. Fertig (Washington, DC), or any of the following lawyers from Morgan Lewis’s trademark/copyright team:

 Joshua M. Dalton